geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^46]: The historians are particular in remarking, that the rapturous and splendid manner in which <span class="smallcaps">Richard</span> was hailed at London, was the spontaneous ebullition of popular loyalty.
 His nobles were all engaged in subduing the rebels, and durst not desert their post, even to welcome their King.

-[^47]: This obstinate rebel is said to have expired with terror, immediately on receiving the news tht <span class="smallcaps">Richard</span> was again in England.
+[^47]: This obstinate rebel is said to have expired with terror, immediately on receiving the news that <span class="smallcaps">Richard</span> was again in England.

 [^48]: See Psalm lxxix.